-1. Data Duplication
+1. Data Duplication (and De-Duping)

 Data that is gathered from multiple sources (which happens more all the time) has a much higher chance of duplicate records than single sourced data.
 Record duplication is one of the significant problems that data-aware businesses face, and it can impact the bottom line due to skewed projections and duplicate marketing efforts.
+However, the existence of multiple records about the same person (especially in the ATS) is interesting in itself, so you probably should connect duplicate records rather than de-duping.

 2. Excessive Data

 Believe it or not, it is possible to have too much data.
 Data that should not have been collected serves to confuse entity relationships and slow down data mining efforts.
 Excessive data can cause valid data relationships to be overlooked.
+Sure, in talent this one is rare (we more often suffer from too little), but we have been known to collect data that really doesn't tell us anything.

 3. Poorly Organized Data